NUS-CS2100DE/labs/docs/manuals/02/lab_02.md

 !!! question "Question 2: Cracking the Code [1 point]"
 	Write the logic for the seven-segment display decoder.
 The logic for the anodes must be written with **structural** SystemVerilog, while the logic for the cathodes can be written with behavioral SystemVerilog.
+ 	Paste your code for this module into your report.
+You may exclude the comment header that Vivado automatically generates.

 Cool!
 We now have our decoder written.
 No prizes for guessing what the next step is: it's simulation time.